PyxelM/alucinara/content/private/crystalline tales/ct1.md

 ### Founding of Sarvara
 Once they reached land, on the south-eastern coast of the Sarvaran gulf, they founded the city of Sarvara; Bjáura was the first queen.
 There were native Austerkin minikin in the area, which responded in many ways to the newcomers.
 A lot took pity on them, noting their starving bodies and desperate (if incomprehensible and foreign-language) explanations of what had happened.

 Some of the natives treated them well, feeding them and helping them, but some saw them as a threat and began to war with them.
-The natives who had treated the Morasevi minikin well were let into their new city-state, given hospitality as they had given them.
+The natives who had treated the Móra riSéwi minikin well were let into their new city-state, given hospitality as they had given them.

 #### Castes
-Sarvara developed a caste system, with the 'Native' and the 'Morasevi' castes emerging.
-As the two groups interbred, the castes were handed down matrilineally, but the genetic makeup of the two groups evened out as time went along, leading to the creation of the Sarvaran race, made up of a hybrid of the Morasevi and Austerkin races.
+Sarvara developed a caste system, with the 'Native' and the 'Móra riSéwi' castes emerging.
+As the two groups interbred, the castes were handed down matrilineally, but the genetic makeup of the two groups evened out as time went along, leading to the creation of the Sarvaran race, made up of a hybrid of the Móra riSéwi and Austerkin races.
 A new name was fashioned for the Sarvaran group, the *Morellic* minikin.

 ### The Tsañána Minikin
-The warring natives, however, were ostracised, and had their tails cut off at the first chance by the Morasevi Morellic minikin; their tribe was titled 'oįn ųréderrith ųdáląn'gir,' and their land 'oįn udalą́n'gur ųnę́n'gil,' meaning 'the aggressive southerners' and 'the land of agression'.
+The warring natives, however, were ostracised, and had their tails cut off at the first chance by the Móra riSéwi Morellic minikin; their tribe was titled 'oįn ųréderrith ųdáląn'gir,' and their land 'oįn udalą́n'gur ųnę́n'gil,' meaning 'the aggressive southerners' and 'the land of agression'.
 They were noticeable for their retention of native Austerkin characteristics, namely hairiness and their native language, 'oįn adhéill ųnrédeir'.
 They stayed in their own city-states, treating the Morellic natives with suspicion and the non-native Morellic minikin with outright prejudice.

 The non-Morellic natives made their own name, to differentiate themselves from the newcomers, and dubbed themselves the 'Tsañána,' meaning 'true people.''